redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 ## Appendix - Troubleshooting, etc.:

-There are a few peculiarities that need to be mentioned to the user with a non-standard lab allocation and/or different versions of software, e.g., RHEL, we are used to more standardised labs:
+There are a few peculiarities that need to be mentioned to the user with a non-standard lab allocation and/or different versions of software, e.g., RHEL, we are used to more standardised labs.

-In jetlab, we divide the cluster installation process in two phases: (1) Setup the bastion machine and (2) the actual OCP installation.
+In `jetlag`, we divide the cluster installation process in two phases: (1) Setup the bastion machine and (2) the actual OCP installation.

 ### (1) Setup-bastion:
 - For `jetlag` to be able to copy, change the boot order, and boot the machines from the RHCOS image, the user needs to have writing access to the bmc, i.e., in the case of Dell machines it is idrac.